dags-/bugbot/docs/help.md

 <video src="assets/launcher-jvm-args.mp4" width="640" height="400" controls preload></video>

-## Install Java 64bit
+## Install 64bit Java
 1. Download the 64bit Java installer for your operating system (the **x64** version) from here: http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
-2. Run the installer, and follow it's instructions to install it
+2. Run the installer, following it's instructions
-3. You can check that the correct version has been installed by opening CMD (windows) or Terminal (mac) and typing:
+3. You can check that the correct Java version has been installed by opening CMD (windows) or Terminal (mac) and typing:
 ```
 java -version
 ```